Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 | 15          | 1.85          | 0       | 0        |

 Last 5 iterations took long to converge a single violation because the ECO tool first prioritises R to L swap before swapping L to SL.
 This might cause slower convergence but saves power consumption by avoiding SL cells as much as possible.
 In future this feature may be modified.<br />
+Here also though a significant amount of TNS and WNS was resolved it had very little effect on power consumption of the chip.  <br />
 <p align="center">
 <img src = "https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/blob/master/Images/ECO/Ibex%201200ps%20pre%20ECO%20timing.JPG" />
 <p align='center'>Pre ECO timning status on GUI</p>